jw156605/SingleSplice/README.md

   variable in the Makefile to point to the installation directory.
 - Run the Makefile by simply typing: make

-Sample input files for SingleSplice are provided.
+Sample input and output files for SingleSplice are provided.
 The FASTQ and BAM files are not included due to their large size.
 To reproduce these results, follow the set of steps below:

 - Download the FASTQ files from the 80 E18.5 cells in GEO record GSE52583.